Most Accurate Body Composition Test

 FAQs

 A 4C model is the accuracy "gold standard" in research, but it's impractical outside labs.
-For consumers, researchers, and clinicians alike, DXA is the best single test—offering an optimal mix of accuracy, precision, and actionable health insights (DEXA-4C validation; Obesity Medicine Association).
+For consumers, researchers, and clinicians alike, DEXA is the best single test—offering an optimal mix of accuracy, precision, and actionable health insights (DEXA-4C validation; Obesity Medicine Association).

 Are home BIA scales accurate?